 A HEART THAT KNEW NO GUILE!

 On one side of the urn was a medallion of white marble, of elegant workmanship, with the following curious device: three several figures, highly finished, appeared in the medallion.
-I could not learn the history of the first of them; the second was the image of Aesculepius, the God of Physic; attending the deceased in his last illness, but in vain.
+I could not learn the history of the first of them; the second was the image of Aesculapius, the God of Physic; attending the deceased in his last illness but in vain.
 The urn was carried on a bier supported by six Grenadiers, who were attended by six more as a corps de reserve.
 The rest of the soldiers and musicians were preceded by Mr Powel, Curate of High Wycombe; and the urn was followed by Lord le Despencer alone, the Officers and Militia-men following, two by two, which closed the procession.
 The funeral march thus regulated, the procession passed in the most solemn manner through the gardens to the hill whereon the Mausoleum was erected; the time was upwards of two hours.
-When the procession obtained the Mausoleum, they marched three times round, to instrumental music, and, before the urn was deposited in its niche, this incantation was sung as set and written by Dr. Arnold:
+When the procession obtained the Mausoleum, they marched three times around, to instrumental music, and, before the urn was deposited in its niche, this incantation was sung as a set and written by Dr Arnold: